HDMS Printz Friderich (1764): Loss

 On 29 September 1780, Printz Friderich was under the command of Andreas Lous, a well respected naval officer and chart maker of the period.
 She ran aground on the shoal Kobbergrund southeast of the island of Læsø in the Kattegat and was a total loss.
 The vast majority of the crew were rescued and landed on Læsø - only eight or ten men were drowned.
 Supplies were quickly sent to Læsø for the survivors.
 The court martial of Captain Lous and his officers for the loss of the ship exonerated Lous (who had been ill and confined to his cabin for three days), but considered three lower-ranking officers (Lars Kinck, Stibolt and Fleischer) culpable.

-Almost a month later the Danish frigate Kiel under Claus Frandsen Tønder also ran aground near Læsø but escaped without damage having jettisoned eight cannon.
+Almost a month later the Danish frigate Kiel under Claus Frandsen Tønder also ran aground near Læsø but escaped without damage having jettisoned eight cannons.
 She then took on board one hundred of the Printz Friderichs crew from the island.